markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

 Even if there is only one IDE available, you should learn how do all the above featuresT.

-## Identify and learn the logic language you&#8217;ll be coding in
+## Identify and learn the logic language you'll be coding in

-Each platform has a language you&#8217;ll need to learn first, before getting into more specifics of the platform and visuals.
+Each platform has a language you'll need to learn first, before getting into more specifics of the platform and visuals.
 This is the language that takes care of the programs logic:

   * Flash Lite has ActionScript
   * Android, Java